EvelynZapata20/pokedex-vue-frontend/README.md

 │   ├── assets            # Static files like images, fonts, etc.
 │   │   └── css           # Folder for custom CSS files
 │   │       └── app.css   # Main CSS file containing global styles for the app
-│   ├── router            # Configuration for the app's routes
+│   ├── routes            # Configuration for the app's routes
-│   │   └── index.js      # Router configuration file defining the app's views and routes
+│   │   └── pokeneaRoutes.js      # Router configuration file defining the app's views and routes
-│   ├── services          # Services to interact with external APIs │   │   └── PokeneaService.js  # Service file with functions to make HTTP requests to the Pokeneas backend │   ├── views             # Main views of the application, corresponding to the main pages │   │   ├── BasicInfoView.vue   # View that displays basic information about Pokeneas
+│   ├── services          # Services to interact with external APIs │   │   └── pokeneaService.js  # Service file with functions to make HTTP requests to the Pokeneas backend │   ├── views             # Main views of the application, corresponding to the main pages │   │   ├── BasicInfoView.vue   # View that displays basic information about Pokeneas
 │   │   └── InsightView.vue     # View that shows detailed information about Pokeneas, such as image and phrase